cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```start(self, observations)```

 Method to report that the environment is starting to run the trial.
+The method should be called before any other method in the session.

 Parameters: